About Us

 Kristin Bolken

-Her career began in social work, supporting at-risk youth experiencing homelessness and foster care.
-This early work built her ability to navigate complex systems and advocate for those most in need.
-Over time, she recognized her strengths extended beyond direct service into helping organizations grow and thrive.
+Personal HIstory: My career began in social work, supporting at-risk youth experiencing homelessness and foster care, where I learned to navigate complex systems and advocate for those who need support most.
+Over time, I recognized that my strengths extended beyond direct service into helping organizations grow and sustain their impact.

-Drawn to storytelling and connecting programs with resources, she transitioned into nonprofit development.
-She has served as both Development Director and Executive Director across organizations at every stage—from grassroots startups to established national nonprofits.
-Her experience includes launching fundraising programs, securing major grants, leading capital campaigns, and guiding organizations through critical growth phases.
+I transitioned into nonprofit leadership, serving as both Development Director and Executive Director across organizations ranging from grassroots startups to national nonprofits.
+My work has focused on building fundraising infrastructure, securing major grants, leading capital campaigns, and guiding organizations through critical growth phases.

-Today, as the owner of The Local Sedona, she is creating a community gathering place—a “third place” where people can connect and experience belonging.
-She also donates one percent of her monthly net profits to Volunteer Sedona & the Verde Valley.
+Today, as the owner of The Local Sedona, I am creating a community gathering place—a “third place” where people can connect and feel a sense of belonging.
+As part of that commitment, I donate 1% of monthly net profits to Volunteer Sedona & the Verde Valley.

 Board Secretary